davenquinn/xenoliths/paper/text/chapters/04-origin-of-ml.md

 asthenosphere at immediate subcrustal levels.
 However, the depth of
-asthenospheric underplating related to slab window opening is poorly constrained, and likely to vary geographically as a function of thickness and thermal variations in the pre-existing lithospheric lid, as well its state of stress and structural coherency.
+asthenospheric underplating related to slab window opening is poorly constrained and likely varies geographically as a function of thickness and thermal variations in the pre-existing lithospheric lid, as well its state of stress and structural coherency.
 Though volcanism in the central California Coast Ranges has been tied to slab window opening [e.g @Ernst1974], it has been volumetrically insignificant when compared to that generated by other coeval examples of shallow asthenospheric upwelling in the Cordillera such as the high-flux volcanism generated in the Basin and Range province in the Eocene--Miocene [e.g. @Humphreys1995].

 The lack of a signature of shallow asthenospheric mantle in the Miocene is readily explained if the slab window opened beneath pre-existing mantle lithosphere originating in the Cretaceous.
-This would consist of a tiered duplex of underplated Farallon mantle nappes, roofed by a duplex of underplated Farallon oceanic crust (lower crustal mafic layer), in turn roofed by the Nacimiento Franciscan and Salinia nappes.
+This would consist of a tiered duplex of underplated Farallon mantle nappes, roofed by a duplex of underplated Farallon oceanic crust, in turn roofed by the Nacimiento Franciscan and Salinia nappes.
 Our estimate of a 45-75 km depth interval over which the Crystal Knob lavas sampled the underlying mantle lithosphere [@fig:depth], coupled with a general lack of significant late Cenozoic extensional faulting in the immediate region, implies a strong thermo-mechanical lid that likely suppressed the ascent of voluminous asthenosphere derived magmas that were hypothetically sourced from a deep underlying slab window.

-We now model the thermal evolution of the coastal California mantle corresponding to the scenarios outlined above and test the resulting predictions against the sub-Crystal Knob geothermal state of the mantle lithosphere.